 The light-rail train (or the tram)

 This is the easiest way to get around Jerusalem.
 It costs 5.5 ILS for a one-way ride.
-You can buy a paper ticket at the machine in the station or use your Rav Kav or payment app.
-You must validate your paper ticket, Rav Kav, or payment app the moment you get on the train.
-To validate paper tickets, put them inside the slot of the validating machine inside the tram.
-Make sure you get a green light.
+You need a Rav Kav or a payment app to ride the tram.
+You must validate your Rav Kav or payment app the moment you board the train.
 Ticket inspectors get on the train very often, sometimes even twice during one ride.

-The light-rail train currently (December 2021) has only one line, that connects most main points around the city.
+The light-rail train currently (July 2023) has only one line that connects most main points around the city.
 It is very frequent during the morning and afternoon hours.
-At night, its frequency drops and a train arrives every 15 minutes or so.
+At night, its frequency drops, and a train arrives every 15 minutes or so.
 It drives a bit slow, but during rush hours (7-9 AM and 2-6 PM) it is the best way to get around, as it skips all the traffic jams.
-During rush hours, it can be very very crowded on the tram and there are never enough seats for everyone, so be ready for that.
+During these hours, it can be very-very crowded on the tram and there are never enough seats for everyone, so be ready for that.

 The train operates from around 6 AM to midnight.
 On Fridays, it operates only until around 3:30 PM and on Saturdays, it operates only from around 8 PM.

 The main bus company operating in Jerusalem is Egged.
-You have to use the Rav Kav to take a ride on the buses in Jerusalem and the card must be preloaded before you board the bus.
+You have to use the Rav Kav to take a ride on the buses in Jerusalem, and the card must be preloaded before you board the bus.
 A bus ride costs 5.5 ILS.
-If you get on another bus within 90 minutes from your first boarding, you get a free pass.
-But, you still have to validate your card.
+If you get on another bus within 90 minutes of your first boarding, you get a free pass.
+But you still have to validate your card.

 Buses in Jerusalem can get you anywhere, but it can be a bit tricky to take them.
 Most stations don’t have English signs on them.
 You will also need to figure out which bus direction you need for your destination.